chukrobertson/LotteryMachine/README.md

 Use Data from 1990-2019 to test predictions of 2020 picks

 ## The Path
  - Convert PDFs to csv dataframes
+  - *done*
+   - _2009> needs PDF formatting before it can be used_
  - Clean all dataframes
+  - *done*
  - Set useable column names
+  - *done* Columns = [Draw, Date, Pick3]
  - Remove uneccesary columns/NaNs
+  - *done*
  - Convert Date to useable DateString
+  - *done*
  - Join all dataframes into one 30 year frame of data.
+  - *2010-2019 for now*
  - Clean 2020 dataframe for prediction testing
- - *Day_Draw column format needs changed into a useable format*
+  - *done*
  - Create prediction model to train on 30 years' data
   - Test for accuracy